zysio1998/Assignment1/README.md

 # Description of the project

 The program generates a city with skyscrappers and smaller bulidings.
 The are cars that drive themselves in straight lines and fields of grass, bushes and flowers.
-Each street has a lines of trees generated within.
+Each street has a line of trees generated within.

 # Instructions for use